Mount Sinai Medical Center Behavioral Health Unit

 Mount Sinai Medical Center Behavioral Health Unit - New York, NY

 Mount Sinai Medical Center Behavioral Health Unit is one of mental health clinics in New York, NY, located at 1 Gustave L Levy Place, P. o.
 Box 1230, New York, NY 10029.
-As part of treatment, it offers group therapy, individual psychotherapy and electroconvulsive therapy.
-Staff members who work at Mount Sinai Medical Center Behavioral Health Unit will provide mental health services to seniors 65 or older, adults and young adults.
-Mount Sinai Medical Center Behavioral Health Unit offers outpatient treatment, partial hospitalization/day treatment and hospital inpatient treatment and is categorized as a psychiatric hospital or psychiatric unit of a general hospital.
-In addition, Mount Sinai Medical Center Behavioral Health Unit can provide treatment to people with Alzheimer's or dementia, people with serious mental illness and patients with eating disorders.
-Additional services that Mount Sinai Medical Center Behavioral Health Unit offers include education services, diet and exercise counseling and chronic disease/illness management.
+As part of treatment, it offers cognitive behavioral therapy, electroconvulsive therapy and integrated dual diagnosis disorder treatment.
+Staff members who work at Mount Sinai Medical Center Behavioral Health Unit will provide mental health services to seniors 65 or older, young adults and adults.
+Mount Sinai Medical Center Behavioral Health Unit offers hospital inpatient treatment, partial hospitalization/day treatment and outpatient treatment and is categorized as a psychiatric hospital or psychiatric unit of a general hospital.
+In addition, Mount Sinai Medical Center Behavioral Health Unit can provide treatment to LGBT, people requiring dual diagnosis treatment and patients with eating disorders.
+Additional services that Mount Sinai Medical Center Behavioral Health Unit offers include education services, vocational rehabilitation services and suicide prevention services.

 Address: 1 Gustave L Levy Place, P.O.
 Box 1230, New York, NY 10029